ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-The average amount of financial aid received by a full-time first year student with demonstrated need at Georgia State was $12,256 in 2022.
-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Georgia State seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at Georgia State University was $15,728 in 2023.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Georgia State University seem more manageable.

 Estimated Net Cost for Full-Time Students

-What will attending Georgia State really cost you?
+What will attending Georgia State University really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
-You can find the Georgia State's net cost calculator on their website.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
+You can find the Georgia State University's net cost calculator on their website.

 Georgia State University Tuition Payment Plans